Last updated: 28 July 2021

 What about your bookings for 2021?

-Personally, I would not make any new travel plans for 2021 right now, even for domestic travel from within Scotland or the UK, but even more so. from outside the UK.
+Personally, I would not make any new travel plans for 2021 from outside the UK right now.
 If you decide to make any reservations, try to book refundable rates or – even better – discuss with providers in advance what happens if you have to postpone.

 I hope that if you read my Scotland blog, you appreciate my perspective as a local who lives here and experiences life in Scotland during the pandemic on a daily basis.